Einsteinish/RSA/README.md

 # Largest Known Prime Number (Mersenne Prime)
 ![Largest Known Prime Number](images/Table-Largest-Known-Prime.png)

-As of December 2024, the largest known prime is a Mersenne prime, discovered on December 12, 2024, through the Great Internet Mersenne Prime Search (GIMPS).
+As of January 2025, the largest known prime is a Mersenne prime, discovered on October 12, 2024, through the Great Internet Mersenne Prime Search (GIMPS).
 This prime, $2^{136,279,841} – 1$, has an astonishing $41,024,320$ digits.